Drylozu/MeowDB.js/README.md

 **Parameters**:
 * `options` - An object with the options
-    * `options.dir` - A string indicating the   directory that will have the database
+    * `options.dir` - A string indicating the directory that will have the database (must be an absolute path)
     * `options.name` - A string with the name of the database